Contract

 Book

 Shippers attach the AEU code to their contract booking.
-The carrier recognizes the code and attaches the loading guarantee — no new systems, no workflow changes.
+The carrier recognizes the code and attaches the loading guarantee.

 Space guaranteed